 After reading this article, you will know how to paint and color polymer clay the right way.
-Learn how to avoid annoying bubbles or brittle clay, coloring clay correctly, and learn how to paint polymer clay in a way, that the color will hold for a very long time and how to seal it, so that the color is waterproof.
+Learn how to avoid annoying bubbles or brittle clay, color clay correctly, and learn how to paint polymer clay in a way, that the color will hold for a very long time and how to seal it, so that the color is waterproof.

 How to Color Polymer Clay?

 The short answer is there are several ways.
 To avoid nasty bubbles when baking the polymer clay try to avoid leaving any water inside the clay.
-So use alcohol-based color, coloring pigments, crayon shavings or fabric dyes.
-If you use waterbased colors (acrylics for example) leave the clay out in the open for 24 hours to give the water a chance to evaporate before baking it.
+So use alcohol-based color, coloring pigments, crayon shavings, or fabric dyes.
+If you use water-based colors (acrylics for example) leave the clay out in the open for 24 hours to give the water a chance to evaporate before baking it.

 So you can use various methods to color Polymer clay.
-The one thing you should really look out for is to not get any water mixed into the polymer clay.
+The one thing you should really look out for is not to get any water mixed into the polymer clay.

-If too much water is inside the polymer clay when you bake it then there will be either bubbles appearing on the surface of your clay or your clay may end up being very brittle.
+If too much water is inside the polymer clay when you bake it then there will be either bubble appearing on the surface of your clay or your clay may end up being very brittle.

 That being said the best way to color polymer clay is to either use alcohol-based colors or color in powder form.

 Alcohol-based colors are easy to come by.
 They can be quite expensive though.